 • An error of law occurs when a determination was inconsistent with the legislation or case law.

-The claims manager should consider how a reconsideration of own motion on a past determination, which was made in good faith and based on relevant policy at the time, may adversely affect your rights, interests or legitimate expectations when deciding whether to undertake a reconsideration of own motion.
+The Claims Manager should consider how a reconsideration of own motion on a past determination, which was made in good faith and based on relevant policy at the time, may adversely affect your rights, interests or legitimate expectations when deciding whether to undertake a reconsideration of own motion.

 After we receive your request